Money Saving Tips For Traveling, College Students

 Tips for Saving Money on Travel Expenses

 - Avoid buying airline tickets on a weekend; that is often when the prices are highest.
-Instead buy them on a Tuesday or Wednesday because new deals go out on Monday, and competitors would rush to match them by the next day, producing a choice of cheaper tickets.
+Instead buy them on a Tuesday or Wednesday because new deals go out on Monday, and competitors will rush to match them by the next day, producing a choice of cheaper tickets.

 - Look for the earliest and latest flights of the day; those are usually cheaper than middle of the day flights.